drewdeponte/git-ps-book/src/guides/reorder-patches.md

 #
 ```

-We then save and quit the editor and it reorders the commits as part of the
+We then save and quit the editor, and it reorders the commits as part of the
 rebase.
 This leaves our patch stack as follows (`gps ls`).

 ```